jake-greygoose/Commander-Tag-Accessibility-releases/README.md

 Change the color and add an outline to commander tags by modifying the texture.

-- Addon will be Nexus Addon loader only
+- Addon will be Nexus addon loader only
 - Source will remain private to prevent abuse.